Mark S. LeDoux, M.D., Ph.D.

 - Neurology - Mark S. LeDoux

-- To support our research efforts in the fight against dystonia, give an online gift.
+- To support our research efforts in the fight against Parkinson disease, dystonia and other movement disorders, give an online gift, and specify "LeDoux Laboratory."

 - Genetics and pathobiology of primary dystonia

-- Using vertebrate and invertebrate models, human lymphoblastoid cell lines and stable transfected cell lines, we study the cellular and systems biology of dystonia-associated proteins (torsinA, THAP1, caytaxin, carbonic anhydrase 8 and epsilon-sarcoglycan).
+- Using vertebrate and invertebrate models, human lymphoblastoid and fibroblast cell lines, and stable transfected cell lines, we study the cellular and systems biology of dystonia-associated proteins.

-- Genetic contributions to late-onset primary dystonia are being examined with candidate gene, genome-wide and gene expression studies.
+- Genetic contributions to late-onset primary dystonia are being examined with whole-exome and whole genome sequencing with integrated linkage analysis and RNA-seq.
+We also utilize candidate gene, genome-wide association and whole-genome gene expression studies.